jimmynotjim/animation-workshop/README.md

   npm install -g gulp bower http-server
   ```

-3. Next, install the dependencies and compile the project with:
+3. Next, from within the project root (ex. `/myprojects/animation-workshop`), install the dependencies and compile the project with:

   ```bash
   ./setup.sh